 This report describes five trends that have emerged in state-run virtual schools in the SREB region in the past three years.
 SREB states have been leaders in establishing state-run virtual schools and now are taking the lead in ensuring that all students have access to online learning, that students experience online learning before graduating from high school, that course providers provide quality instruction, and that sufficient and stable funding is available.

-SREB/iNACOL National Online Teachers of the Year are capitalizing on technology to engage students in exciting ways.
-In this report, the NOTY winners and finalists share experiences that can help all teachers integrate technology into the classroom to reach students effectively.
-Benefits include connecting with every student as an individual; differentiating instruction for individual students; and increasing access to courses.
-Looking ahead, NOTYs say that teacher preparation programs should introduce teachers to online strategies and that states need strong accountability measures to ensure high quality courses.
+Winners and finalists of the SREB/iNACOL National Online Teachers of the Year award share ways to integrate technology into the classroom to engage students.
+Benefits include connecting with each student as an individual; differentiating instruction; and increasing access to courses.
+The teachers say teacher preparation programs should introduce online strategies and that states need strong accountability measures to ensure high quality courses.

 Projections from the results of a 2011 survey conducted by SREB’s Educational Technology Cooperative suggest that as many as three-quarters of all public school districts in the 16 SREB states will offer online learning options by 2015.
 This report outlines the survey results, including the types of online learning options offered, and looks at the potential implications for SREB states and districts in the future.